Toth-Balint1225/LiSON/README.md

 LiSON.h is the one-file version of the LiSON library.
 ## About LiSON:
-A LiSON object can be a string literal or a list of other objects.
-The list syntax is the lisp language's parenthesis with whitespaces as object delimiters, and a string is between single quotes.
-Inside a list, the order of contents is fix.
+A LiSON object can be a string literal, integer literal, float literal, or a list of other objects.
+The list syntax is similar to the lisp language's parenthesis with whitespaces as object delimiters, and a string is between single quotes.
+An integer is a number of any length and a float requires the presense of the decimal point.
+Inside a list, the order of contents is fixed.

 Some example objects:
 - () = an empty list
 - '' = an empty string
+- 123 = an integer
+- 3.14 = a float
 - ('') = a list containing an empty string
 - 'Hello' = a string containing the word Hello
 - ('Hello' '' ) = a list containing a literal of Hello and an empty string